-Programming the D/A16-16 is very straightforward as there are only two operating modes, three sets of jumpers, and one unique addition.
-The basic operation of a Digital to Analog card is to write a 16-bit value to a Digital to Analog Converter (DAC) preload register where it is buffered and loaded with an update command to a DAC register which produces the corresponding analog output (Defined by the range and polarity jumpers for that channel).
+Programming the D/A12-16 and D/A12-08 is very straightforward as there are only two operating modes, three range-selection switches per channel, and one unique addition.
+The basic operation of a Digital-to-Analog card is to write a 12-bit value to a Digital to Analog Converter (DAC) preload (outer) register where it is buffered and loaded by an update command to a DAC (inner) register.
+Outputs of that register control a "ladder" network which produces the analog output.
+The output voltage range is defined by settings of the range-selection switches for that channel.